Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on Twin-2K-500

 \paragraph{Evaluation protocol.} We evaluate the meta-learning model out of sample via task-level 5-fold \emph{GroupKFold} cross-validation: the 14 tasks are partitioned into 5 groups (all questions of a task stay in the same group to avoid template leakage), and the model is refit 5 times, each time training on 4 groups and predicting $\tilde{A}_q$ for the held-out group.
 Pooling the five held-out predictions yields a single out-of-sample prediction vector $\{\tilde{A}_q\}_{q=1}^{68}$ covering every question in the dataset.
 We repeat this procedure for 20 random task-level splits and report means with $2.5$th/$97.5$th-percentile 95\% CIs across the 20 replications.

 \paragraph{Model specification.} Following Section~\ref{subsec:meta_learning}, we represent each question by embedding the concatenation of the question stem and response options using OpenAI's \texttt{text-embedding-3-large} model (3{,}072 dimensions), reduce dimensionality via PCA, and append simple question-level covariates such as the number of response options and the scale range.
+The feature set is constructed from the question text alone; respondent-level persona information enters only through the twin LLM responses used to compute the training targets $\widehat{A}^{\,\mathrm{full}}_q$, never through the meta-learner's features.
 We then fit a regularized linear regression to predict $\log(\widehat{A}^{\,\mathrm{full}}_q)$, selecting the pipeline configuration (PCA variance threshold and covariate set) via cross-validation.

 \paragraph{Results.} Table~\ref{tab:meta-learning} summarizes the cross-validated prediction quality.
-The text embeddings explain about 56\% of the variance in log-scale rectification difficulty ($R^2 = 0.556$ [0.524, 0.572]), with Pearson $r = 0.748$ [0.728, 0.758].
+The text embeddings explain about 56\% of the variance in log-scale rectification difficulty ($R^2 = 0.556$ [0.524, 0.572]), with Spearman $\rho = 0.734$ [0.708, 0.754] and Pearson $r = 0.748$ [0.728, 0.758].
 Thus, although the model does not perfectly recover $\widehat{A}^{\,\mathrm{full}}_q$, it captures a substantial share of the cross-question variation in rectification difficulty.

 \paragraph{Implication for design.} These results suggest that rectification difficulty is meaningfully predictable from question characteristics alone, even without any pilot human data for the target survey.
 This is the key requirement for our design approach: the meta-learning model need not predict $\widehat{A}^{\,\mathrm{full}}_q$ perfectly, but it must recover enough of the cross-question heterogeneity to support informative, non-uniform allocation.
 The next subsection evaluates whether these predicted difficulties translate into improvements in survey design relative to standard benchmarks.